Another dead end. Isaac swore, and regretted it.

 Isaac was young, but he looked old, his every negative quality emphasized.
 His beard was scraggly, his hair balding, his nose too broad, his eyes too far apart.
 He doubted he would ever enjoy looking in a mirror.

-Left hand and right foot, then right hand and left foot, like some half-dismembered spider with four legs.
-He climbed for a handful of minutes, not thinking to ask Laura or Yasmin if they needed a break until Yasmin asked for one.
+Left hand and right foot, then right hand and left foot, like some half-dismembered spider with only four legs left.
+He climbed for a handful of minutes, not thinking to ask Laura or Yasmin if they needed a break until Yasmin called for one.

 They stopped moving, holding still to the ladder.
-Isaac was nervous.
-He wanted to keep moving, not sit around and talk.
-Or, actually—
+With nothing to preoccupy him, Isaac began to feel the prickle of nerves.
+He needed to keep moving, not sit around and talk.
+Although, actually—

 “Oh, that’s... terrifying,” Yasmin said, breaking into his thoughts.
 “Don’t look down, Laura.”